JamesYang007/concepts-guide/README.md

 Turns out, `<concepts>` implements the concept `convertible_to` and `same_as`, and `<type_traits>` contains `add_lvalue_reference_t` and `remove_reference_t`.
-You can read more about them there.
+You can read more about them in the documentation page.

-We can also define Decrementable in a similar way:
+We can also define `Decrementable` in a similar way:
 ```cpp
 template <class T>
 concept Decrementable =